 Running is exciting because I know that the older I get, the stronger I will become.
 At 26, I am not yet in my running prime.
 I realize this is all a matter of attitude, but I refuse to believe I should be slowing down already.
 My faster times, fewer injuries and increased mileage prove my point.

-Still, after just two and a half years of running together, I’ve noticed my dog’s pace has slowed.
+Still, after just two and a half years of running with my dog, I’ve noticed my dog’s pace has slowed.
 Already, Ace is older than me (about 34 or so) in dog years.

 Good thing I don’t care much about speed.
 If I leave my watch at home or refuse to look at it until I get home, Ace keeps me at a steady 10-minute mile pace.
 It seems to be where we have melded after so many workouts together.